kalmux1/BurpSuite-Pro/README.md

 ## Prerequisites

 1. **Install Java**:
-   - Before installing the Java SDK, ensure Java is installed on your system.
+   - Before installing the Java JDK, ensure Java is installed on your system.
 You can check if Java is installed by running the following command:
      ```sh
      java -version
      ```